A wet June has welcomed a weedy growth of plants. Here’s a few that may be popping up in a yard near you. Recent rain...

 Explore native plants on the Texas Native Trails and throughout the Garden.
 Learn how native plants conserve water and adapt to their local environment.
 And learn how to grow these […]

 Be inspired at the Botanical Garden and learn about the best seasonal plants and design tips for creating a beautiful, drought-tolerant landscape.
-Instructor: Anthony Sierra, Conservation Educator.
-Fee: Free with […]
+Fee: Free with garden admission and/or SABOT Garden […]

-Get outside for World Wetlands Day and enjoy free entry all day at Mitchell Lake Audubon Center!
-Take home native pollinator plant educational material to learn what plants would work […]
+Get outside in celebration of Pollinator Week and enjoy free entry all day at Mitchell Lake Audubon Center!
+Take home native plant educational material to learn what plants would work […]

 Explore native plants on the Texas Native Trails and throughout the Garden.
 Learn how native plants conserve water and adapt to their local environment.
 And learn how to grow these […]